This Could Be Pfizer's Next COVID Blockbuster -- and It Isn't a Vaccine

 The global pharmaceutical industry tops $1.2 trillion in sales each year.
-That’s a huge market, and it creates tremendous opportunities for long-term investors as well as quality-of-life advancements for patients.
-And the COVID-19 pandemic has drawn even more attention to pharmaceutical companies developing coronavirus drug and vaccine candidates.
-Along with these opportunities, though, come significant risks.
+This huge sector advances the quality of life for many patients, in addition to creating attractive opportunities for long-term investors.
+The COVID-19 pandemic has attracted even more attention to those pharmaceutical companies developing coronavirus drug and vaccine candidates.

-How should you invest in pharmaceutical stocks?
-Here’s how to find the best stocks in the pharmaceutical sector and a list of our top picks.
+Before you invest in pharmaceutical companies, find out our top picks and learn how to choose the best stocks in the pharmaceutical sector.

 Here are four top pharmaceutical stocks for investors to consider that have the potential to generate solid long-term total returns.